 When two distinct breeds are crossed, the desired result is a healthy cat without many genetically linked health problems.
-Knowing about the two parent breeds will help you understand what personality traits your kitten may have and what health issues you’ll need to monitor.
+Knowing about the two parent breeds will help you understand your kitten’s personality traits and health issues you’ll need to monitor.
 In the case of the Abyssinian Tabby cross, most breeds with the visible Tabby pattern will not be closely related to the Abyssinian.

 History Of The Abyssinian

 The Abyssinian cat’s history is difficult to piece together.
-Although there were individual cats imported and attributed to Ethiopia, then called Abyssinia, there aren’t any written records that connect the early Abyssinians to those imported cats.
+Although individual cats were imported and attributed to Ethiopia, then called Abyssinia, no written records connect the early Abyssinians to those imported cats.
 Some British Breeders believe the modern breed originated from crosses of native brown and silver Tabbies with British “Bunny” ticked cats.
 The most recent theory about the origin of the Abyssinian is based on genetic evidence that the breed originated in Southeast Asia and the Indian Ocean coast.

 In Holland, a taxidermied exhibit Abyssinian is the earliest identifiable Aby.
 The stuffed cat dates back before 1834 and is labeled Patrie, Domestica India.
-Although the British refined the breed, the earliest Abyssinians in the country may have been brought by colonists and merchants after they acquired cats at seaports in Calcutta.
+Although the British refined the breed, colonists and merchants may have brought the earliest Abyssinians in the country after they acquired cats at seaports in Calcutta.

-Tabby isn’t a breed but a color pattern, and there are different types of Tabby.
-Tabby patterns are associated with at least two and likely three unique loci.
+Tabby isn’t a breed but a color pattern, and there are different types of Tabby patterns.
+The Tabby patterns are associated with at least two and likely three unique loci.
 The three distinctive Tabby patterns are Mackerel, Classic, and Spotted.
 The fourth pattern is called the Abyssinian or ticked pattern and looks less like a classic striped cat but instead the sort of coat on a wild animal.
-Few breeds have the Ticked Tabby pattern, but Abyssinians and the closely related longhaired Somali cat breed both sport this particular color type.
-Technically, all Abys are Tabbys already, although Tabby cats can come from many breeds.
+Few breeds have the Ticked Tabby pattern, but Abyssinians and the closely related longhaired Somali cat breed both sports this particular color type.
+Technically, all Abys are Tabbies already, although Tabby cats can come from many breeds.